Shou-Yue/DSC180a-ICL-A11/README.md

 python train.py --setting sparse
 ```

+- [todo] specify train.py is the entry point
+-

 ## Evaluation

 Once the transformers have been trained, run `eval.ipynb` to compare their performance with the corresponding baselines.

+- [todo] what evaluation metrics did we use
+- [todo] include graphs